 Programback to top

 During this ski tour, we ski with touring skis partly on prepared ski tracks as well on snowmobile tracks and wind-hardened snow blanket on open hill areas.
-Rent of skiing equipment is included in the package.
 The luggage will be transported from cabin to cabin, so on the ski track, you need only a small backpack for lunch, warm drink, and accessories for that day.
 Duration of a skiing day is 5 – 6 hours.

 After a brisk skiing day, we relax in a bath in a sauna and have a delicious dinner.
 We stay the night in simple but cosy huts, where the only comforts are a wood-heated sauna, a tasty meal, good company and warm sleeping bag.